 Tax liability for TWSS and PUP Payments

-September 2020: Revenue has clarified how workers who received the Pandemic Unemployment Payment (PUP) or whose wages were subsidised by the Temporary Wage Subsidy Scheme (TWSS)* will pay any taxes owed.
+Workers who received the Pandemic Unemployment Payment (PUP) or whose wages were subsidised by the Temporary Wage Subsidy Scheme (TWSS) will get a tax bill from Revenue this week.

 Who does this impact?